JBlocklove/tt03-chatgpt-4_benchmarks/README.md

 # Fully ChatGPT-4 Created Benchmarks

+### How it Works

 This design implements a series of 8 benchmark circuits selectable by 3 bits of the design input, all of which written by ChatGPT-4.
 A series of prompts for each circuit were created which had ChatGPT design the module itself as well as a Verilog testbench for the design, and the design was considered finalized when there were no errors from simulation or synthesis.
 As much of the feedback as possible was given by the tools -- [Icarus Verilog](https://github.com/steveicarus/iverilog) for simulation and the Tiny Tapeout OpenLane/yosys toolchain for synthesis.

 As a result of the designs being 100% created by ChatGPT, they all passed their ChatGPT-created testbenches, but several are not functionally correct as the generated testbenches are insufficient or incorrect.
 The best example of this is the **Dice Roller** benchmark, which has a constant output but passes its testbench fully.

+The only design with a human-made testbench is the **Wrapper Module**, whose testbench uses dummy modules just to ensure the multiplexing works as expected.
+It seemed unrealistic to have ChatGPT create a testbench for every benchmark all in one given the token limits and how it struggled to make some of the standalone testbenches.

 The complete transcripts of the ChatGPT conversations can be found at https://github.com/JBlocklove/tt03-chatgpt-4_benchmarks/tree/main/conversations